Siege of Osaka: Aftermath

 Hideyori's son Toyotomi Kunimatsu, aged eight, was captured by the Tokugawa forces and beheaded in Kyoto.
 According to legend, before his beheading, little Kunimatsu bravely blamed Ieyasu for his betrayal and brutality against the Toyotomi clan.
 Nāhime, daughter of Hideyori, was not sentenced to death.
 Ohatsu and Senhime were able to save Nāhime's life and adopted her; she later became a nun at Kamakura's Tōkei-ji.
 Hideyoshi's grave, along with Kyoto's Toyokuni Shrine, were destroyed subsequently during the Tokugawa shogunate.
 Chōsokabe Morichika was beheaded on May 11.
 There are also records of pillaging and mass rapes by Tokugawa forces at the closing of the siege.

 The bakufu obtained 650,000 koku at Osaka and started rebuilding Osaka Castle.
 Osaka was then made a han (feudal domain), and given to Matsudaira Tadayoshi.
 In 1619, however, the shogunate replaced Osaka Domain with Osaka Jodai, placed under the command of a bugyō who served the shogunate directly; like many of Japan's other major cities, Osaka was for the remainder of the Edo period not part of a han under the control of a daimyō.
 A few daimyō including Naitō Nobumasa (Takatsuki Castle, Settsu Province 20,000 koku) and Mizuno Katsushige (Yamato Koriyama, Yamato Province 60,000 koku) moved to Osaka.

 After the fall of the castle, the shogunate announced laws including ikkoku ichijō (一国一城) (one province can contain only one castle) and Bukeshohatto (or called Law of Buke, which limits each daimyō to own only one castle and obey the castle restrictions).
 The shogunate's permission had to be obtained prior to any castle construction or repair from then on.
 Many castles were also forced to be destroyed as a result of compliance with this law.

+In 1618, Murayama Tōan was executed by the Shogunate due to the suspicion of colluding with the Osaka faction during the Siege of Osaka.
+Tōan had one of his sons accompany a ronin to smuggle gunpowder and ammunition into Osaka Castle, and that when his third son, Francisco Toan, was exiled, he secretly smuggled a Catholic Dominican priest at Takahoko Island outside Nagasaki Port.